Policy 2301 - Policies and Procedures of the Instructional Policies Committee

 The Committee shall abide by Robert's Rules of Order.

 A quorum of the Committee shall consist of one-half plus one of the voting members of the committee.
 The decisions of the Committee shall be by a majority of the members voting.

 II.
 GENERAL GUIDELINES

-Louisiana Tech University is dedicated to quality education, and , therefore, proposals for the alteration of instructional policies are matters of great importance.
+Louisiana Tech University is dedicated to quality education, and, therefore, proposals for the alteration of instructional policies are matters of great importance.
 These guidelines are furnished as a positive aid to persons preparing proposals to present to the Committee.
 In making proposals, it should be borne in mind that all agents in the process will be taking their reviewing function seriously, and they should be aided as much as possible by 1) presenting proposals that are prepared accurately and completely, and 2) allowing time enough for complete review.
-Agenda items must be submitted to the Office of Academic Affairs at least fifteen (15) days prior to a regular meeting.
+Agenda items must be submitted to the Office of the Provost at least fifteen (15) days prior to a regular meeting.

 The Committee considers many factors during the evaluation of new proposals.
 No proposal should be submitted which fails to emphasize high academic standards.
 Attention must also be directed toward more pragmatic questions such as these:

 Is the proposal in direct harmony with the specific objectives of Louisiana Tech, the College, and the Department?

 Has the cost of offering the proposed program been realistically assessed?
 For example, will salary increases be adversely affected by its addition?
 Will the Departmental teaching load be increased?
 Will existing programs be denied financing?
 In each case, the evidence should indicate the benefits are at least proportionate to the financial impact.